PowerSuite currently makes predictions for all state legislatures and US Congressional bills.

 As soon as a bill is introduced, PowerSuite provides a real-time forecast of its likelihood of being enacted, helping advocates focus their efforts on bills with the greatest chances of success, as well as improving the prospects of bills that face an uphill climb.
 You can view bill details, partisan context, and forecast at a glance.
 View a recent webinar to see some real world examples.

-Access for AEE members and PowerSuite Pro subscribers only
+Access PowerSuite Pro subscribers only

 If you would like to see it live please contact us about our special limited duration trial.

 Using Legislative forecasts to sort your search results

 You can sort any bill search using the latest bill forecast.
 Look for the "sort by" menu when running a search:

 You can also view a quick glance forecast in bill search results:

 By identifying and analyzing predictive variables about state legislative activity, including bill topics, sponsors, legislative history and partisan characteristics, PowerSuite can forecast the outcome of state and federal bills with an accuracy of 87 percent based on information available at the time of bill filing, and up to 99.5 percent as legislative action changes the probability of passage over the course of a session.